-The Government of Jamaica (GOJ) recognizes foreign investment as a driver of economic development and therefore has no policies or regulations that reserve certain sectors exclusively for Jamaicans.
-Both the governing People's National Party (PNP) and the opposition Jamaica Labor Party (JLP) have committed themselves to attracting foreign direct investment (FDI).
-Nevertheless, bureaucratic red tape is still recognized as a major hindrance to conducting business in Jamaica.
-Bureaucracy continues to pose challenges for both local and foreign investors, as the process for environmental and land use permits and other legal requirements are often cumbersome.
+The Government of Jamaica (GOJ) has recognized foreign investment as a source of development, and has no policies or regulations that reserve certain sectors exclusively for Jamaicans.
+Both the governing People's National Party (PNP) and the opposition Jamaica Labor Party (JLP) have committed themselves to attracting foreign direct investment.
+Bureaucratic red tape is often recognized as a major hindrance to conducting business in Jamaica.
 During her inaugural speech on January 12, 2012, Prime Minister Portia Simpson Miller acknowledged that the GOJ must "make it easier to do business in Jamaica."

-Numerous measures that once inhibited foreign investment, such as the Foreign Exchange Control Act and a list of sector areas solely reserved for local investment, have been eliminated for decades.
-Thus, Jamaica does not have legal impediments to prevent FDI and applies the principle of national treatment to foreign investors.
+Numerous measures which once inhibited foreign investment, such as the Foreign Exchange Control Act and the list of areas reserved for local investment only, have been eliminated for decades.
+Thus, Jamaica does not have legal impediments to direct foreign investment and applies the principle of national treatment to foreign investors.

-With legal impediments removed, efforts continue to reduce bureaucratic red tape, including the processing and approval times for investment-related applications.
-One example of USG support in this area is United States Agency for International Development (USAID)'s Promote, Renew, Invigorate, Develop and Energize (PRIDE) Jamaica project, which supports GOJ efforts to reduce barriers to trade and investment.
-Since 2009, PRIDE Jamaica has worked with stakeholders in the private and public sectors to promote free market economic policies, streamlining government regulations, processes and practices to improve Jamaica's competitive position in the international market as a desirable place to do business.
+With the investment landscape reformed, attention has turned to the reduction of processing and approval times for investment-related applications.
+Through the Promote, Renew, Invigorate, Develop and Energize (PRIDE) Jamaica project, USAID has been providing assistance to support the GOJ and other key stakeholders in reducing barriers and supporting a positive economically enabling environment in Jamaica.
+PRIDE Jamaica works with stakeholders in the private and public sectors to promote free market economic policies, streamlining government regulations, processes and practices to improve Jamaica's competitive position in the international market as a desirable place to do business.
 Working with public-private partnerships and other donors, PRIDE Jamaica leverages these resources to establish stakeholder support and maximize project impact.

-In the World Bank Doing Business Report, Jamaica slid from 91st in 2013 to 94th in 2014.
-Jamaica ranks lower than regional countries such as St. Lucia (64) and Trinidad & Tobago (66), but ahead of St. Kitts and Nevis (101), and the Dominican Republic (117).
-Jamaica ranks well among its regional peers in areas such as starting a business and registering property, which includes procedures necessary to purchase property from another business and transfer the property title to the buyer.
-In comparison with its peers, however, Jamaica underperformed in the areas of paying taxes (on average it takes medium-sized businesses 368 hours to prepare, file and pay taxes), enforcing contracts (cost of enforcement for commercial disputes is on average 45.6% of the claim, with an average resolution time of 655 days), and getting electricity (at present a single company has monopoly control of Jamaica's electricity grid).
+In the World Bank Doing Business Report, Jamaica slid from 85th in 2012 to 90th in 2013.
+Jamaica ranks lower than regional countries such as Antigua and Barbuda (63) and Trinidad & Tobago (69), but ahead of St. Kitts and Nevis (96), and the Dominican Republic (116).
+Jamaica ranks well among its regional peers in areas such as starting a business and registering property which includes the full sequence of procedures necessary for a business to purchase a property from another business and transfer the property title to the buyer's name.
+In comparison with its peers, Jamaica underperformed in the areas of paying taxes (on average it takes medium sized businesses 368 hours to prepare, file and pay taxes), enforcing contracts (cost of enforcement for commercial disputes is on average 45.6% of the claim) and getting electricity (at present a single company has monopoly control of Jamaica's electricity grid).